ietf-wg-cellar/ebml-specification/specification.markdown

 type: Unsigned Integer

 description: The version of the `DocTypeExtension`.
 Different `ExtensionVersion` values of the same `DocType`+`DocTypeVersion`+`ExtensionName` tuple MAY contain completely different sets of extra `Elements`.
-And `EBML Reader` MAY support mutiple versions of the same `DocTypeExtension`, only one or none.
+And `EBML Reader` MAY support multiple versions of the same `DocTypeExtension`, only one or none.

 ## Global Elements